 Note: Even back in 1992 when we wrote Modern Medicine, the focus of patient care had become the patient’s chart, not the patient.
 Because there were no longer enough ward clerks to do the paperwork on a hospital floor, the nurses had to do it—at the expense of attending to patients.
 Can’t say whether the “primary care” nurse concept came out of the attempt to do without the ward clerks and orderlies, or vice versa, and it doesn’t really matter.
-Nurses at that time seemed to like the notion of “primary care,” of being in charge of a broader spectrum of care for “their patients.”
-As I mentioned in the introduction to these seven myths about health care costs, Modern Medicine angered the nurses more than any other group, including lawyers (which we figured we would have offended the most).
-The public relations effort to promote the notion of “primary care” nurse had been very effective, nurses loved the concept, and no one was willing to look at the consequences to the patients.
+Nurses at that time seemed enamored of the notion of “primary care,” of being in charge of a broader spectrum of care for “their patients.”
+As I mentioned in the introduction to these seven myths about health care costs, Modern Medicine angered nurses more than any other group, including lawyers (which we figured we would have offended the most).
+The public relations effort to promote the notion of the “primary care” nurse had been very effective, nurses loved the concept, and no one was willing to look at the consequences to the patients.
 And we still here the mantra “shortage of nurses.”
-So the movement of the caregivers attention from the patient to the chart began a long time ago with the exit of ward clerks and orderlies from hospitals along with the introduction of the notion of nurses having “their patients” instead of sharing the care of a patient with other nurses and staff.
+So the movement of the caregivers attention from the patient to the chart began a long time ago with the exit of ward clerks and orderlies from hospitals along with the introduction of the notion of nurses having “their patients” instead of sharing the care of a patient with other nurses and staff has led to the notion that nurses are scarce.
+It’s an artificially created scarcity caused by the disappearance of ward clerks and orderlies.
 When electronic medical records came along, the shift from patient to chart had already occurred.
 Electronic medical records bring a wealth of good things to medical care, but the time it takes to enter the data into patient records seriously impairs the ability of nurses—or physicians—to concentrate on providing needed care to the patients.
-The summary of Myth #3 from Modern Medicine follows:

 There is a nursing shortage.

 There are more nurses per capita today than ever before.